-A woofer and a subwoofer might look like the same thing, but they do different things and work in different ways.
+Woofer vs subwoofer might look the same thing, but they do different things and work differently.
 A woofer pushes air and generates sound, while a subwoofer is used to bring a lower frequency into a higher frequency.
 To learn more about the differences between the two devices, keep reading Hooke Audio‘s post: Woofer vs Subwoofer.

 - 3 Subwoofer Types

 - 4 Woofer vs Subwoofer, Which Is Better?

 Speaker Subwoofer Vs Woofer – Overview

 What Is A Woofer?

 A woofer can also be described as a loudspeaker, which focuses on the bass end of the audible spectrum.
 It is designed to reproduce low-frequency sound.
 A woofer reproduces sound ranging from 40 Hz to 2500 Hz.
 The ‘Woof’ from woofer refers to the low sound of a dog’s bark.